 Application procedure

-Pay attention to the shelf life of complex drops, usually it does not exceed 1 month.
+Pay attention to the shelf life of complex drops; it usually does not exceed 1 month.